openxla/xla/docs/custom_call.md

                 opaque);
 ```

-Since `xla::Shape` has a protocol buffer representation, you could store this
+Because `xla::Shape` has a protocol buffer representation, you could store this
-serialized proto inside of `opaque` and deserialize it within your GPU
+serialized proto inside of `opaque` and deserialize it within your GPU custom
-custom-call.
-Note however that although `xla::ShapeProto` does not change
+call.
+Note however that although `xla::ShapeProto` does not change frequently,
-frequently, it *does* change.
-Check the git log to see how it has changed in the
+it *does* change.
+Check the Git log to see how it has changed in the past.
-past.

 ## Signalling an error

 If your custom call encounters an error, you can signal the error to the XLA
 runtime (instead of e.g. crashing or returning nonsense in the output buffers)
-by using the following signature for your function on CPU:
+by using the following signature for your function:

+**On CPU:**

 ```c++
 #include "xla/service/custom_call_status.h"